i30817/libretrofuzz/README.rst

 Example:
   ``libretrofuzz --no-subtitle --rmspaces --before '_' --filter '[Ii]shar*'``

-  The best way to solve these issues is to upload the right cover to the respective libretro-thumbnail subproject with the correct name of the game variant, even if yours is slightly different (for instance, because it's a hack), as long as it is more similar than another game in the series or variant, it will be chosen.
+  The best way to solve these issues is to upload the right cover to the respective libretro-thumbnail subproject with the correct name of the game variant, even if yours is slightly different (for instance, because it is a hack), as long as it is more similar than another game in the series or variant, it will be chosen.
 Then you can redownload just the affected thumbnails with a filter, in this example, the Ishar series in the WHDLoad playlist.

 **Usage: fuzzythumbnails [OPTIONS] [CFG]**